ukane-philemon/scomp/README.md

 4. To use this service for the same class with another set of students, classes should be created with names formatted like `ClassName Year`, e.g `JSS1 2024` etc. Then students for the newly created class should be added (minimum of 2).
-5. Admin would need to request for `classReport` in intervals. e.g every 10 minutes.
+5. Admin would need to request for class `report` after a delay.
 This is because report computation is done asynchronously.
+6. Students with the same score will have different class position.
+7. Students with the same subject score will have different position.

 # Starting the Server: Perquisites 💻